Recycle for Dorset Service Policy

-The standard residual waste capacity that Dorset Council Waste Services provides will be sufficient to hold all household waste that householders produce between collections, provided that appropriate use is made of all the containers supplied.
+The standard residual waste capacity that Dorset Council provides will be sufficient to hold all household waste that householders produce between collections, provided that appropriate use is made of all the containers supplied.
 Extra bags, boxes and loose residual waste left next to residual waste bins can attract vermin and create litter.
 Additional residual waste presented alongside the residual waste bin or authorised sacks will be deemed as 'side waste' and will not be collected.

 The exceptions to this policy are:

 - when collections have been delayed or cancelled (e.g. suspension of service due to severe weather conditions);

 - on the first collection after the Christmas period a maximum of an additional two sacks of residual waste will be collected if left next to the residual waste bin or authorised sacks.
 Residents would be required to use their own sacks for this purpose.

 When side waste is not collected, the crew will leave information explaining why it has not been collected.
 The collection crew will not return to collect side waste.
 It is the householders' responsibility to take back uncollected side waste onto their property.
 Side waste left on the highway will be deemed to be fly tipping.

 Additional recycling will be collected.
 Please refer to Section 9.